SRDR Usage Policies

 - Do not post spam.
 Repeated posting of identical or very similar content in a counterproductive manner is prohibited.
 This includes posts aggressively promoting services or products.

 Please consider carefully what you choose to post about yourself.
 You participate at your own risk, taking personal responsibility for your comments.
-We recognize that the Web is a 24/7 medium, and your comments are welcome at any time.
-However, given the need to manage federal resources (i.e., your tax dollars), moderating comments should only be expected to occur during regular business hours.

 Thank you for taking the time to review our comment policy.
 We encourage your participation in our discussion and look forward to an active exchange of ideas.

 It is not the intention of SRDR to provide specific medical advice, but rather to provide users with information to better understand their health and their diagnosed disorders.
-Specific medical advice will not be provided, and SRDR urges you to consult with a qualified physician for diagnosis and for answers to your personal questions.
+Specific medical advice will not be provided, and SRDR urges you to consult with a qualified physician for diagnosis and answers to your personal medical questions.